Tyrrrz/PolyShim/Readme.md

 Once the package is installed, the polyfills will be automatically added to your project as internal source files.
 You can then use them in your code by referencing the corresponding types or methods as if they were defined natively.

+> **Note**:
+> Polyfills are only applied to types and methods that are not already provided.
+> When a native implementation of a symbol is available — either in the framework or through a referenced [compatibility package](#compatibility-packages) — it will always be prioritized over the corresponding polyfill.

 ### Type polyfills

 **PolyShim** provides various types that are not available natively on older target frameworks.